Frida Michelson: After the Nazi occupation

 Michelson married Mordehajs Michelsons and together they had two children.
 In 1950 Mordehajs Michelsons was deported to Siberia due to false accusations.
 In 1971 Frida Michelson and her children left the Soviet Union and moved to Israel.

-I Survived Rumbuli
+I Survived Rumbula

 In the 1960s, Frida Michelson wrote down her memories of the Holocaust and the Nazi occupation in Latvia, in her native language, Yiddish.
 The original copy is kept in the archives of the Jews of Latvia Museum.
 Michelson's writings were translated into Russian and adapted by David Silberman creating the book "I Survived Rumbula".
 The book was later translated into English and to Latvian.
 A German translation appeared in 2020, 60 years after her written memories.